Netcracker/DRNavigator/documentation/Architecture.md

     $ cat manifests/crd-sitemanager.yaml | sed "/caBundle/d" | kubectl apply -f -
     ```

-    If you've already had site-manager crd in your cloud and want to migrate to cert-manager integration, it's enough to annotate it:
+    If you already had site-manager CRD in your cloud and want to migrate to cert-manager integration, it is enough to annotate it:

     ```
     $ kubectl annotate crds sitemanagers.netcracker.com cert-manager.io/inject-ca-from=<NAMESPACE>/site-manager-tls-certificate
     ```

     3.2.
-In other case generate base64 string from ca.crt certificate:
+In other case, generate base64 string from ca.crt certificate:

     ```
     $ CA_BUNDLE=$(cat ca.crt | base64 - | tr -d '\n')